FRC4188/2021_Bahkar/README.md

 # 2021_Bahkar
 This code runs on FRC4188's Bakhar playing the 2021 replay of Infinte Recharge.

 The program is written in the Command Based Framework.

-There is a utils folder in the package "frc.robot" which holds programs to run seperately from commands and subsystems, such as TempManager, or classes to assist subsystems, such as WheelDrive.

 The Constants class ONLY holds constants.
+These values may only be used in one place but they are all held in the Constants class for a centralized "tuning file" so that changes to the robot can be easily accounted for in code.

+This project uses the *Spotless* code formatter.
+To run the formatter, run "./gradlew spotlessApply" in the VSCode terminal.